max-danenhower/rrs-SDP-pigments/README.md

 # rrs-SDP-pigments
-translating Kramer Rrs SDP method from MATLAB to python
+Translating Kramer Rrs SDP method from MATLAB to python.

-Work in progress (code is incomplete).
 Original GitHub can be found at https://github.com/sashajane19/Rrs_pigments

+Run main.py to generate SDP coefficients. main.py requires Rrs spectra, temperature, and salinity.
+Coefficients are saved to an excel sheet.

-Papers where methods were used
+Papers where methods were used:

 Kramer, S.J., D.A.
 Siegel, S. Maritorena, D. Catlett (2022).
 Modeling surface ocean phytoplankton pigments from hyperspectral remote sensing reflectance on global scales.
 Remote Sensing of Environment, 270, 1-14, https://doi.org/10.1016/j.rse.2021.112879.